Pathoschild/smapi-mod-dump/source/Custom Death Penalty Plus/README.md

 1.2.2 - Fixed bug where money would not restore correctly when passing out

 1.3.0 - Updated for Stardew Valley 1.5, added debug commands

+1.3.4 - Changes to friendship so that friendship can be added too.
+Maru can also have her friendship changed on death.